fetchai/agents-aea/docs/skill-guide.md

 aea run
 ```

 Once you see a message of the form `To join its network use multiaddr: ['SOME_ADDRESS']` take note of the address.
 (Alternatively, use `aea get-multiaddress fetchai -c -i fetchai/p2p_libp2p:0.14.0 -u public_uri` to retrieve the address.)
-This is the entry peer address for the local <a href="../acn">agent communication network</a> created by the `simple_service_registration` AEA.
+This is the entry peer address for the local <a href="../acn">agent communication network</a> created by the `simple_service_registration` (service provider) AEA.

 <details><summary>Click here to see full code and guide for this AEA</summary>
 <p>